wayneIBM/vpc-on-classic/errors.md

 ## vpn_connection_peer_cidrs_required
 **Message**: At least one peer CIDR block is required when creating a VPN connection.

-Provide a valid peer CIDR that meets the requirements given by the specification.
+Provide a valid peer CIDR that meets the requirements given by the [API documentation](https://{DomainName}/apidocs/vpc-on-classic){: external}.

-For further instructions to fix this problem, refer to the [API documentation](https://{DomainName}/apidocs/vpc-on-classic){: external}.

 ## vpn_connection_peer_subnets_quota_exceeded
 **Message**: Peer subnets across VPN connections for the VPN gateway `<vpn_gateway_id>` has reached the quota.